 “First time at the mile?
 Never raced before?
 No problem”

-First time at the mile?
+It's race day.
+First time at the ‘Mile'?
 Never raced before?
 No problem there is a very friendly novice class where you can ‘run what ya brung’ and have the time of your life.

 The two-wheeled action also includes a trials area and the Zero cc race for those brave (stupid), enough to want to race a 2-mile off-road course using only their leg powered machines.
 This year there was also a special ‘Midnight Mile’ open only to electric bikes, which turned out to be a cross between a bike race and an 80’s neon disco!